Hrithik Roshan: Artistry and media image

-As the son of the filmmaker Rakesh, Roshan faced the media spotlight from a young age.
+As the son of the filmmaker Rakesh Roshan, he faced the media spotlight from a young age.
 Discussing nepotism in Bollywood, Shama Rana views him as one of several actors who managed film careers with the help of family relations in the industry.
 On the other hand, Roshan is acknowledged in the media for his devotion to his work and for his ability to commit heavily to each role.
 He insists on learning any necessary skills and performing stunts himself, and is particularly known for his professionalism.
 The director Ashutosh Gowariker praised Roshan when he continued filming Mohenjo Daro despite several injuries and being in a troubled state of mind.
 Zoya Akhtar, who considers Roshan her favourite actor, and directed him in Zindagi Na Milegi Dobara, remarks on his ability to display a range of emotions on screen.

 Roshan is frequently cited as a sex symbol and a style icon by the Indian media.

 In an attempt to avoid typecasting, Roshan takes on diverse parts.
 He looks at the scripts as a platform to inspire with the strength and courage of his characters and to make his audiences smile.
 Roshan was noted by critics for his versatility in portraying a variety of characters in Koi...
 Mil Gaya (2003), Lakshya (2004), Jodhaa Akbar (2008), and Guzaarish (2010).
-Box Office India ranked him first on its top actors listing in 2000 and later included him in 2003, 2004, 2006 and 2007.
+Box Office India ranked him first on its top actors listing in 2000 and later included him in 2003, 2004, 2006, and 2007.
 Roshan topped Rediff.com's list of best Bollywood actors in 2003, and was ranked fourth in 2006.
 Filmfare magazine included two of his performances—from Koi...
 Mil Gaya and Lakshya—on its 2010 list of 80 Iconic Performances.
 In March 2011, Roshan placed fourth on Rediff.com's list of Top 10 Actors of 2000–2010.